 Even in areas where they are relatively abundant, fishers are secretive and rarely seen.

 Fishers favor older forests with high canopy cover, and mature and old-growth forests.
 They rest, nest, and take cover in downed wood, high cavities in dead tree snags, and clumps of tree branches.

 - Fishers are carnivores, hunting and eating small mammals like mountain beavers.
 Like other carnivores, they also relish carrion, a lot less work!
 Fishers are the only forest carnivore known to hunt porcupine with regular success–no small feat.
 (Cougars are known to eat porcupines, but not often.)

 - Fishers range across North America where they haven't been wiped out locally.
 People have named them many things, including black cat, fisher cat, pekan, pequam, wejack, and woods-otter.

 - Fishers are creatures of the forests, not water, and their favorite foods are small mammals, not fish.
-The unusual name is thought to come from the French word fichet, for the pelt of a European polecat.
+Their unusual common name is thought to come from the French word fichet, for the pelt of a European polecat.
 It may also have originated from trappers who used fish as bait to catch fishers.